 In a distributed ledger network, there is no central administration.
 Rather, there is a shared ownership, making data secure.

-Now that we understand Blockchains in a nutshell, let us skim through its variants.
-Here are the Blockchain variants.
+Now that we understand Blockchain in a nutshell, let us skim through its variants.
+Here are the Blockchain variants, as per the blockchain definition.

 In public blockchains, distributed ledgers are visible to every user on the Internet.
 It allows users to verify and modify blocks of transactions in a blockchain.
 Example: Bitcoin, Ethereum, Dash, and Factom.